fermionresearch/phonon/docs/cpu.md

 # Running on CPUs

 Phonon-1, Phonon-1 Big and Phonon-1 Micro transcribe speech on ordinary CPUs — no GPU required.
-Supported machines: x86-64 Linux and Windows (AVX2, which is any mainstream CPU from roughly 2014 on) and Apple silicon Macs.
+Supported machines: x86-64 and 64-bit ARM Linux, x86-64 Windows (AVX2 on x86-64, which is any mainstream CPU from roughly 2014 on; NEON on ARM) and Apple silicon Macs.
 The models are the same published archives the other runtimes use (415 MB, 581 MB and 285 MB downloads), decoded with the same configuration behind the published accuracy numbers (greedy decode, temperature 0.0, max 512 tokens).
 `--model phonon` is Phonon-1, the default, exactly as on a Mac.